DOI-ONRR/blog-nrrd/src/pages/troubleshooting/index.md

 * Payments & debt collection
 * Updating contact info (Form 4444)

 We grouped all the questions into categories and ordered them by frequency.
-Here’s a sample of the detailed questions/topics in the leases, agreements, & contracts category.
+Here’s a sample of the detailed questions/topics in the leases, agreements, and contracts category.

 Leases, agreements, & contracts
 * Cross-referenced lease and agreement numbers